Do you often wake up in the morning wishing you knew what to give your little one for breakfast?

 So breakfast for me sometimes means food on the fast lane.
 What can I possibly give her that is fulfilling, not too hard to make and eventually doesn’t mean a trip to the supermarket at 8 a.m.?

 These recipes are using common ingredients, nothing fancy, nothing posh.

 And they’re great for baby led weaning.

-And make great finger foods, to improve those motor skills.
+And make great finger foods, to improve that pincer grasp.

 And they are varied enough in shape, colour and taste so your little one doesn’t get too bored after a while.